stuartfong1/NFT-Buddy/README.md

 ![Main page](https://i.imgur.com/Bu2Oaz1.png)

 ## Token Creation
 To allow the program to access the file, place it inside the images source folder.
+There are a few example files already in the folder.
 Then, follow the program instructions to create the NFT on the hashgraph and receive a link to the file on IPFS (https://ipfs.io/).

 ![Image creation](https://i.imgur.com/unkHbai.png)